 Getting used to doing cardio

 This may sound an awful lot of information just about how fast your heart beats during exercise.
 However, if you monitor it for a while, you will learn what it feels like.
 As you exercise and take your heart rate at various times, you will come to know what each level of intensity feels like.
-You will also know what not-so-intense feels like When you can feel that you are holding back, just ratchet up your intensity a little bit until you know you are in the zone you need to be in.
+You will also know what not-so-intense feels like.
+When you can feel that you are holding back, just ratchet up your intensity a little bit until you know you are in the zone you need to be in.
+Pretty soon you will just ‘know’ where your body is at.

 Warm-Up Exercises to Prepare Your Body for Your Intense Cardio Workout